 Straight off the grid, these two Tron programs lit up the night:

-And not quite Disney, the Stay Puft Marshmallow man was caught by a female Ghostbuster:
+And not quite Disney, a female Ghostbuster caught the Stay Puft Marshmallow man:

 The Haunted Mansion is also a must-visit during the party, specially lit up for the night.